TomGemoets/Active_calibration/README.md

 ## Note

--If you are working with an apple machine : faites attention à avoir folder, filename_extansion = self.list_image[0].split('/',1) à la ligne 19 de fourphase.py
+* If you are working with an apple machine : faites attention à avoir folder, filename_extansion = self.list_image[0].split('/',1) à la ligne 19 de fourphase.py
--If you are working with Windows : faites attention à avoir folder, filename_extansion = self.list_image[0].split('\\',1) à la ligne 19 de fourphase.py
+* If you are working with Windows : faites attention à avoir folder, filename_extansion = self.list_image[0].split('\\',1) à la ligne 19 de fourphase.py